Hystabec/DaedalusEngine/README.md

 # DaedalusEngine
 presonal game engine project

-Using The Cherno - "Game Engine" series as a base for graphics rendering and window management Additional Libraries: Premake, GLFW, GLEW, FreeImage, spdlog, Dear ImGui
+Using The Cherno - "Game Engine" series for reference when developing the API and structure of the engine Additional Libraries: Premake, GLFW, GLEW, FreeImage, spdlog, Dear ImGui